-Whole blood is a rarely used product in modern blood banks.
-It is about as simple as simple can be, as the product is just the unit of blood collected from a donor without further manipulation to remove plasma or platelets.
-In massive trauma settings, military physicians have explored the use of “fresh whole blood,” but access to such a product is far more difficult in the civilian sector.
+Whole blood, up until recently, was a rarely used product in modern blood banks.
+The product is just a unit of blood collected from a donor without further manipulation to remove plasma or platelets.

 Back to Glossary List